tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

  6. This script has a feature to wait until you start the session from Telegram.

- 7. Type in the computer name from that message into telegram bot chat to connect to that computer.
+ 7. Type the computer name from the 'waiting' message into Telegram bot chat to connect to that computer.

  8. Replace TELEGRAM_BOT_API_TOKEN_HERE Below with your Telegram Bot API Token